dejan2609/tutorial-swarm-storm/README.md

-# Whalenado: A Tutorial on Deploying Apache Storm with Docker Swarm
+# A Tutorial on Deploying Apache Storm with Docker Swarm

 For our upcoming **query caching and continuous query** features, we rely on [Apache Storm](http://storm.apache.org/) for low-latency data processing.
 Several projects have dedicated themselves to enabling multi-server Storm deployments on top of Docker (e.g. [wurstmeister/storm-docker](https://github.com/wurstmeister/storm-docker) or [viki-org/storm-docker](https://github.com/viki-org/storm-docker)), but scaling beyond server-limits always seems to make things complicated.
 Since scalability and ease-of-operation is key for our deployment, we have adopted Docker Swarm from the beginning and are very happy with how smoothly everything is humming along.
 With this tutorial, we'd like to share our experiences, raise your interest in the **Baqend Real-Time API** we'll be releasing soon and ultimately increase the hype for Docker Swarm (because it is just awesome!) :-)

-## What we are going to do
+## What We Are Going to Do

 ### Outline

 We will start by describing the components of our tutorial deployment and explain how everything will be working together.
 After that, we'll directly get to the meat and bones of this tutorial and provide a step-by-step guide on how to deploy a Docker Swarm cluster and a multi-node Apache Storm cluster on top.
-We will also cover some routine tasks, both related to Storm (in particular deploying a topology from a remote server) enter Swarm (e.g. restarting the manager node and killing the entire Storm cluster with one single-line statement).
+We will also cover some routine tasks, both related to Storm (in particular deploying and killing a topology from a remote server) and Swarm (e.g. restarting the manager node and killing the entire Storm cluster with one single-line statement).

 ### Overview: Deployment